quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 redis:
 ```

 The section `services` defines two services `duel1` and `redis`.
 The first one a Quake Live dedicated server.
 The second one is the Redis database as demanded by minqlx.
-In such a service definition you compose its configuration by defining ports, setting environment variables and mounting single files or hole directories into the resulting Docker container.
+In such a service definition you compose its configuration by defining ports, setting environment variables and mounting single files or whole directories into the resulting Docker container.

 We will explain the `ports` and the `environment` section below.